 Abstract

-OBJECTIVE: To determine the prevalence of schistosomiasis (SCH) and soil-transmitted helminths (STH) in the Democratic Republic of Congo, and to assess the capacity of the local health centers for diagnosis and treatment.
+To determine the prevalence of schistosomiasis (SCH) and soil‐transmitted helminths (STH) in the Democratic Republic of Congo, and to assess the capacity of the local health centres for diagnosis and treatment.

-METHODS: Cross-sectional school-based survey in two Health Districts in the province of Kwilu.
+Cross‐sectional school‐based survey in two health districts in the Province of Kwilu.
 We collected a stool and a urine sample for parasitological examination.
-Urine filtration and duplicate Kato-Katz thick smears were used for the diagnosis of SCH.
-Health centers were evaluated using a structured questionnaire.
+Urine filtration and duplicate Kato‐Katz thick smears were used for the diagnosis of SCH.
+Health centres were evaluated using a structured questionnaire.

-CONCLUSION: Further mapping of both SCH and STH burden is needed, and coverage of preventive chemotherapy in school age children should be increased.
-This article is protected by copyright.
-All rights reserved.
+Further mapping of both SCH and STH burden is needed, and coverage of preventive chemotherapy in school‐aged children should be increased.

 Original languageEnglish